robomorelli/cell_counting_yellow/README.md

 If you already run this script previusly take care to add  **--start_from_zero True** flag to remove the previous images in the destination folder

+5. **040_augumentation_yellow.py**: Augmentation process to increase the number of training-validation images.
+Use the help to define the augmentation factor both for the images segmented automatically and those segmented manually.
+Also define to adopt or not a strategy for the artifact augmentation.
+No additional argument aim to reproduce the augumentation pipeline described in the paper.
+It is worth to remember that the augumentation will produce different images from those used in the paper due to the random nature of the augmentation process.

+If you already run this script previusly take care to add  **--start_from_zero True** flag to remove the previous images in the destination folder

+6. **augmentation_utils.py**: Utils function used to manipulate the images during the augumentation process.

 DOCKER instruction